Church of St Augustine of Canterbury, Upton Lovell

-For our regular services we meet on the first and third Sunday of the month for Evensong, on the Second Sunday for Matins and on the second Sunday of the month we meet for Evensong (BCP).
+For our regular services we meet on the first and third Sunday of the month for Evensong, on the Second Sunday for Matins and on the second Sunday of the month, we meet for Evensong (BCP).
 After the Parish Communion on the first Sunday, you are very welcome to join us after the service for coffee/tea and biscuits in the village hall.
 We also celebrate Harvest, Christmas, Easter and all the other important Christian festivals, often combined with a social event in the hall afterwards.

-If you would like to know any more about us, or arrange to visit us, our two churchwardens Daphne Pullen and Gill Boxall would love to hear from you.
+If you would like to know any more about us, or arrange to visit us, our two churchwardens Andrew Cumming and Gill Boxall would love to hear from you.